JAILBREAK-101/JavaScript-Fundamentals/README.md

    ```

 3. **Open `index.html` in Your Browser:**
-   - Right-click on `index.html` and open it in a browser to see the JavaScript output in the console.
+   - Right-click on `index.html` in the `02-data-types` folder and open it in a browser to see the JavaScript output in the console.

 ### What's Next?

-Stay tuned for the next video where we’ll explore **JavaScript Data Types** in more detail and learn how to work with strings, numbers, booleans, arrays, and objects!
+Stay tuned for the next video where we’ll explore **JavaScript Operators and Expressions**, learn about the various operators available in JavaScript, and apply them in practical scenarios!

 ---